How Much Does Adoption Cost in North Carolina?

 Because of the number of services and professionals required to complete an adoption, it is true that adoption fees can be significant.
 The average cost of adopting a child through a domestic adoption agency is $41,532, according to Adoptive Families’ annual survey.

-In the past year, A Child’s Hope’s adoptive families paid less than this national average, with total adoption costs averaging $35,000, including agency fees, birth mother expenses and legal fees.
-Here, learn more about the average cost to adopt a child with A Child’s Hope, the services we offer in exchange, and the ways we keep our adoption fees as low as possible.
+In the past year, A Child’s Hope’s adoptive families paid less than this national average, with total adoption costs averaging $40,500, including agency fees, birth mother expenses and legal fees.
+Here, learn more about the average cost to adopt a child with A Child’s Hope, the services we offer and the ways we keep our adoption fees as low as possible.

 There are a number of factors impacting the overall cost of adoption; the services you need and the needs of your baby and his or her birth parents can influence domestic adoption costs.

 We are able to keep our adoption costs low by focusing on in-state adoptions, which reduce travel expenses for adoptive families and allows us to meet with prospective birth parents in person.
-This gives us a better understanding of each expectant mother’s needs, making our adoption services more efficient and our estimated adoption costs more accurate.
+This gives us a better understanding of each expectant mother’s needs.

 • Home study

-• Advertising to prospective birth mothers through online ads, networking and our birth mother hotline
+• Advertising to prospective birth mothers through online ads, networking and birth mother hotline

 • Screening services for prospective birth mothers to evaluate their commitment to adoption